A Peek Into The Markets: US Stock Futures Gain Ahead Of Earnings

 Pre-open movers

-U.S. stock futures traded higher in early pre-market trade, after closing mostly higher in the previous session.
-Investors are awaiting earnings results from Coca-Cola Co (NYSE: KO), Philip Morris International Inc. (NYSE: PM), Lockheed Martin Corporation (NYSE: LMT) and Texas Instruments Incorporated (NASDAQ: TXN).
-The Chicago Fed National Activity Index for June is scheduled for release at 8:30 a.m.
+U.S. stock futures traded higher in early pre-market trade, after recording a drop in the prior session.
+Investors are awaiting earnings results from Hasbro, Inc. (NASDAQ: HAS), SAP SE (NYSE: SAP) and Brown & Brown, Inc. (NYSE: BRO).
+Data on durable goods orders for June will be released at 8:30 a.m.
+ET, while the Dallas Fed manufacturing index for July is scheduled for release at 10:30 a.m.
 ET.

-Oil prices traded higher as Brent crude futures rose 1.3% to trade at $43.84 per barrel, while US WTI crude futures rose 0.9% to trade at $41.18 a barrel.
+Oil prices traded mixed as Brent crude futures rose 0.6% to trade at $43.60 per barrel, while US WTI crude futures fell 0.4% to trade at $41.11 a barrel.

 A Peek Into Global Markets

-European markets were higher today, with the Spanish Ibex Index rising 1.8% and STOXX Europe 600 Index gaining 1%.
-The UK's FTSE index was trading higher by 0.6%, while French CAC 40 Index rose 1.2% and German DAX 30 climbed 1.8%.
+European markets were mostly lower today, with the Spanish Ibex Index falling 1% and STOXX Europe 600 Index dropping 0.3%.
+The UK's FTSE index was trading lower by 0.2%, while French CAC 40 Index fell 0.2% and German DAX 30 gained 0.3%.

 Broker Recommendation